MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-datacenter-firewall.md

 ---
-title: Use Datacenter Firewall for SDN in Azure Stack HCI
+title: Use Datacenter Firewall for SDN in Azure Stack HCI and Windows Server
-description: Use this topic to get started with Datacenter Firewall for Software-Defined Networking in Azure Stack HCI.
+description: Use this topic to get started with Datacenter Firewall for Software-Defined Networking in Azure Stack HCI, Windows Server 2019, and Windows Server 2016.
 author: khdownie
 ms.author: v-kedow
 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 01/28/2021
+ms.date: 02/01/2021
 ---

-# Use Datacenter Firewall for Software-Defined Networking in Azure Stack HCI
+# Use Datacenter Firewall for Software-Defined Networking in Azure Stack HCI and Windows Server

 > Applies to: Azure Stack HCI, version 20H2; Windows Server 2019; Windows Server 2016